Made with a creamy and thick ranch spread, fresh crisp vegetables, and shredded cheese, this Vegetarian Wrap makes a simple, delicious lunch.

 These Vegetarian Wraps are JUST the thing you are looking for!

 - Wraps: Use your favorite wrap or tortilla.
-I personally love a thicker wrap like a Naan wrap, Lavash bread, or Flatout Wrap, as the softness of the wrap reminds me of the base of a vegetable pizza.
+I personally love a thicker wrap like a naan wrap or lavash bread, as the softness of the wrap reminds me of the base of a vegetable pizza.

-- Ranch Spread: Made with plain Greek yogurt, cream cheese, and homemade ranch seasoning, this spread is thick, creamy–yet lower in sodium and fat than the traditional recipe featured in vegetable pizzas.
-If you are Vegan or Dairy-Free, use mashed avocado in place of the cream cheese and yogurt.
+- Ranch Spread: Made with plain Greek yogurt, cream cheese, and homemade ranch seasoning, this spread is thick, creamy, the perfect base for these vegetarian wraps.

-- Cheese: Adding sharp shredded cheddar cheese to these wraps is optional, but it does help to mimic the flavors in vegetable pizza.
+- Cheese: Adding sliced or shredded cheddar or provolone cheese to these wraps is optional, but it does help to mimic the flavors in vegetable pizza and flavor.